 Much of contemporary Cuban culture and the uniqueness of the Cuban environment in the Western world will qualify as an adventure for some.
 But, for those looking to get even farther off of the beaten path, here are a few suggestions.

 Learn to roll your own cigars while in country.
 You most likely already have a Cuban cigar factory tour on your list of must-sees in Cuba.
 Why not take the experience one step further, and take a quick class on how to hand-roll your own cigars?
 You may not leave with anything worthy of smoking that you made with your own hands, but the experience will be worth it in and of itself!

 Visit Hemingway’s home in Havana; though it may be locked when you get there (thanks to thieves raiding the home of collector’s items), you can still look in the windows and take in the view from the porch where Papa once sat.

 Rent a classic car and tour Havana or Santiago de Cuba.
 Thanks to the trade embargo, there are very few vehicles in Cuba that are less than sixty years old.
 Many classic cars can be rented (some with drivers) to tour the cities and surrounding country in style.

 More About Cuba

 Plan your adventure to Cuba today.
-Whether you’re hoping to visit multiple locations by cruise ship from Miami, or planning to fly into Havana and use the city as your base of operations, wandering the city and the countryside one end of the island to the other, you can enrich your Cuban vacation experience just by calling one of our Cuba travel experts today.
+We work directly with our travel partners in Cuba who are knowledgeable experts.
+Whether you’re hoping to visit multiple locations, or planning to fly into Havana and use the city as your base of operations, wandering the city and the countryside one end of the island to the other, you can enrich your Cuban vacation experience just by calling one of our Cuba travel experts today and let us plan your trip the right way.
 Learn more about vacations in Cuba.